googleapis/python-texttospeech/UPGRADING.md

 ### More Details

-In `google-cloud-texttospeech<2.0.0`, arguments required by the API were positional arguments and optional arguments were keyword arguments.
+In `google-cloud-texttospeech<2.0.0`, parameters required by the API were positional parameters and optional parameters were keyword parameters.

 **Before:**
 ```py